Syrian army must pull back first under Annan plan

 An army pullback to bases would permit a safe return to mass, peaceful protest, said anti-government activists.
 But there was no sign of any risk-free demonstrations on Friday.

-In the capital Damascus, Friday protests drew gunfire in several neighbourhoods.
+In the capital Damascus, Friday protests drew gunfire in several neighborhoods.
 Two died in the crossfire between rebels and state forces, the British-based Observatory said.

-"Clashes erupted between armed defector groups and the regime forces in the Jobar neighbourhood of Damascus after security forces tried to break up a protest," it said.
+"Clashes erupted between armed defector groups and the regime forces in the Jobar neighborhood of Damascus after security forces tried to break up a protest," it said.

 In Homs, Syria's third city, residents said shells and mortar rounds exploded as troops raided anti-Assad areas, killing 10 civilians.
 Farther north, in the business hub of Aleppo, an explosion badly wounded six soldiers and five civilians, activists said.